Sicheng-Pan/spoilers/README.md

 ## Dependencies

 Spoilers requires CTranslate2 at runtime, and it should be compiled against the corresponding header files in your system.
-The GUI may need a few more packages based on your platform, and the [Sarasa Gothic] font is packaged into the GUI for CJK font support.
+The GUI may need a few more packages based on your platform, and the [Sarasa Gothic](https://github.com/be5invis/Sarasa-Gothic) font is packaged into the GUI for CJK font support.

-Take a look at `flake.nix` for more details.
+Take a look at `flake.nix` in the [repository](https://github.com/Sicheng-Pan/spoilers) for more details.

 ## Model data and adapters